renpy/renpy/sphinx/source/screen_python.rst

 * ui.spritemanager

 The following UI functions take a single child.
-They must be given that child - use ui.null() if the child is missing.
+They must be given that child—use :func:`ui.null` if the child is missing.

 * ui.button
 * ui.frame